 The structure and foundation have been evaluated by a structural engineer, by a mason, and by a timber-frame renovation expert.
 The original structure (40’ X 60’ central building) and foundation have been determined to be solid and sufficient to support the work proposed.

 The funds being proposed for Phase I are from a federal grant program.
-It is estimated that $650,000 will cover the cost of Phase I and will leave over $500,000 available for future loans.
-If more funds are needed for business loans, additional grant money can be requested from the State.
+It is estimated that $1 million will cover the cost of Phase I and will leave over $200,000 available for future loans.

 Use of the excess RLF funds is restricted by federal guidelines.
 It may only be used for limited purposes.
 Removal of slum and blight meets the criteria for use of the funds.